Profiling Data Management

 Track Manual

-prof track manual --base path/to/base/report/cpu.txt \
+prof track manual --base path/to/base/BenchmarkGenPool_cpu.out \

---current path/to/current/report/cpu.txt \
+--current path/to/current/BenchmarkGenPool_cpu.out \

 --output-format "summary"

-prof track manual --base path/to/base/report/cpu.txt \
+prof track manual --base path/to/base/BenchmarkGenPool_cpu.out \

---current path/to/current/report/cpu.txt \
+--current path/to/current/BenchmarkGenPool_cpu.out \

 --output-format "detailed"